-Highways is a good name for the tracks too, as what you are seeing on your lawn is the under-snow travel tunnels of Voles.
-Voles are tiny rodents, usually found in fields, ravines and newly constructed areas.
+Highways is a good name for the tracks, usually 2-3 inches wide, since what you are seeing on your lawn is the under-snow travel tunnels of Voles.
+Voles are tiny rodents, usually found in fields, ravines, and newly constructed areas.
 People often mistake them for moles as they look similar.

-Once the snow is gone, the voles head back to the fields and ravines where it is easier to hide, abandoning the paths they’ve stomped down.
-A nice vigorous raking with a leaf rake – something you should be doing after the thaw anyway – to get the grass to stand up again, along with your regular spring shot of pick-me-up fertilizer will erase those tracks fast.
+So what to do about these tracks in your yard?
+Normally, the roots will still be intact.
+A nice vigorous raking with a leaf or fan rake – something you should be doing after the thaw anyway – to get the grass to stand up again, along with your regular spring shot of pick-me-up fertilizer will erase those tracks fast.
 If your tracks are severe, add a little seed, but be sure to use a seed variety that will properly blend in with your existing lawn.